-This Temaki Sushi (AKA hand roll sushi) is low carb and takes minutes to make!
+This Temaki Sushi with canned tuna (AKA Tuna hand roll sushi) is low carb and takes minutes to make!
 Because everybody knows it’s easy to make a quick meal with canned tuna, everybody should have these tuna temaki rolls up their sleeves!
 With creamy roasted sesame dressing, buttery soft avocado, and baby butterhead lettuce, who says sushi can’t be low carb?

 Temaki Sushi Low Carb (Tuna Hand Rolls)

 Temaki Sushi “手巻き寿司” literally means Hand Rolled Sushi.
 Most often, and traditionally speaking, temaki rolls are made with raw fish/shellfish (tuna, salmon, shrimp, crab meat…etc.), wrapped in nori sheet and rolled to a cone shape.

 To make today’s Temaki Sushi much simpler and more accessible for everyone, I use canned tuna instead.
 My husband told me that canned tuna is quite common in American households.
 I have to admit that originally I was not a fan of canned tuna but one early afternoon after an intensive workout session I realized I had nothing in the fridge and out of desperation I reluctantly opened a can of tuna that was hidden all the way in the back of my pantry.

 Now think about it the only reason (besides I was super hungry) that I decided to give canned tuna a try is because I had a jar of my homemade Roasted Creamy Sesame Dressing.
 With a few sprinkles of chopped scallions and toasted sesame seeds, OMG it was so easy and so yummy.
 Who knew Asian-inspired tuna salad can be so delicious?